Justin-Ficca/FYRE-Assignments/Programming Activities/README.md

 Program2.py - made sept 9, Prints my name
-Program3.py - made sept 9, Prints the variable name which stores my name Program4.py - made sept 9, Makes the green Led blink on the Arduino
+Program3.py - made sept 9, Prints the variable name which stores my name Program4.py - made sept 9, Makes the green Led blink on the Arduino Program5.py - made sept 14, Makes a security system that blinks when armed and a photo sensor detects light